 - Certain options for part-time financial assistance

-You are registered for a government part time student loan even though you are just attending school part-time.
-To apply, you may only be enrolled half-time, according to the Department of Education.
+You are registered for a student loan for part time student even though you are just attending school part-time.
+To apply for part-time student loan, you may only be enrolled half-time, according to the Department of Education.

 This really is exciting news for part-time students: Federal grants and work-study plans provide financial assistance for education, and federal loans provide lower interest rates and more generous repayment periods than private student loans for part time students.